-According to this report, psychodynamic therapy can have as much as a 1.8 effect size.
-This therapy option is more effective than general psychotherapy.
+According to this report, psychodynamic treatment can have as much as a 1.8 effect size.
+This treatment option is more effective than general psychotherapy.
 It’s also more helpful than antidepressant medications for various disorders.

-Psychodynamic therapy can help treat depression, schizophrenia, and other conditions.
-What is psychodynamic therapy, though, and how does it help?
+Psychodynamic treatment can help treat depression, schizophrenia, and other conditions.
+What is psychodynamic treatment, though, and how does it help?

 With this guide, you’ll learn all about psychodynamics.
 Discover how it can help any professional in the Los Angeles area.

-Keep reading for your in-depth guide to psychodynamic therapy.
+Keep reading for your in-depth guide to psychodynamic treatment.

 Let’s start with the question you’re asking yourself.